 Punitive damages, which punish defendants for reckless behavior, may also be available in some Texas car accident cases.
 In order to qualify for punitive damages, under Texas law, a defendant must show that the defendant acted with malice or gross negligence in the accident.
 These damages are capped at the greater of two times economic damages plus non-economic damages (with a non-economic damage limit of $750,000), or $200,000.

 The claimant needs to prove that the accident directly caused the damages he or she claims and must establish the value of his or her damages.
 Accident reports, eyewitness testimony, expert testimony, medical records, and repair invoices can help.
 The type of evidence necessary to establish damages will depend on the types of damages you’re seeking.

 Texas is a comparative fault state.
 This means that the amount of damages a plaintiff can collect in an accident case is reduced proportionally to his or her amount of fault in the case.
 For example, if a claimant is 20 percent at fault in a case where he or she suffered $30,000 in damages, the claimant can collect $24,000 in damages.

 The state also follows the modified comparative negligence theory at a 51% bar.
 This means that plaintiffs need to be 50% or less responsible in the accident in order to collect any damages.

-There is a two year statute of limitations in Texas for car accident and other personal injury claims.
+There is a two-year statute of limitations in Texas for car accidents and other personal injury claims.
 Accident victims in Dallas considering filing a lawsuit after a car accident should consult a local personal injury attorney.
 An attorney can help injured drivers get a comprehensive picture of their damages and present their case to recover fair compensation.